Indiana GOP lawmakers resisting many hard-right challengers

 Meanwhile, the Liberty Defense PAC, which has worked to rally support for its endorsed candidates, had raised a total of about $95,000 by the end of March.

-“Some of our incumbents are facing very, very engaged opponents,” Republican House Speaker Todd Huston said.
+“Some of our incumbents are facing very, very engaged opponents,” Huston said.
 “You can’t take any chances.
 Our team has been doing everything they need to do, knocking on doors, lots of voter contacts, those types of things.
 Nobody should take it lightly.”

 Some challengers say their movement grew from protests against COVID-19 shutdowns and complaints that GOP legislators didn’t take action to end Holcomb’s executive orders, including a mask mandate.